StanTim/HangMan/README.md

 ```
 To add any words in game just open ```data/words.txt``` and input words with new line
 ### Executing program

-* Open dir with program in console
+* Open program dir in console

 * Run file main.rb:
 ```
 ruby main.rb